1896 Penny Value Checker: Errors List & No Mint Mark Worth

 The 1896 No Mint Mark Penny was struck exclusively at the Philadelphia Mint.
 It is considered a common date within the Indian Head cent series due to its high mintage.

 However, finding examples in top condition is challenging.
-Coins graded MS65 or lower are relatively easy to obtain.
+Coins graded MS65 (Mint State — meaning the coin shows no wear and grades from 60 to 70 on a professional scale) or lower are relatively easy to find.
 In MS66, availability drops to around 100 examples.
 At MS67, only a handful exist.

-The highest auction record for this variety is $25,300.
-This was achieved by an MS67 Red example sold at Heritage Auctions in July 2009.
+The highest confirmed auction record for this variety is $25,300, achieved by an MS67 Red example sold at Heritage Auctions in July 2009.
+A 2019 Heritage Auction reportedly produced a result of $32,900 for another MS67 Red example, reflecting the ongoing strength of the top-grade market.

 1896 No Mint Mark Penny (RD) Price/Grade Chart